JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

  {type="note"}

 The styles available for callouts are:
-* TODO - Do not use it in the SDK documentation.
-  Instead, temporarily embed `[//]: # (TODO: description)` comments.
-  This format isn't visible in the HTML but is recognized by IDE inspections.
-* TIP - Information that makes the reader more productive.
+* `tip` - Information that makes the reader more productive.
-* NOTE - Information that is important for the reader to understand.
+* `note` - Information that is important for the reader to understand.
   This callout is reserved for essential points and concepts.
-* WARNING - Information that is critical for the user to understand to prevent failures or errors.
+* `warning` - Information that is critical for the user to understand to prevent failures or errors.

  >  TODO/todo comments are discouraged in the main branch of `intellij-sdk-docs`.
 > There are always exceptions, but the best practice is to resolve all TODOs before the final review.